paajasan/Allas-backup/README.md

     nano ~/.allas_bu_confs/config

 The config is a simple text file with three whitespace separated columns.
-The first column gives the project number, second column the source directory and third column the target bucket.
+The first column gives the project number, second column the source directory (i.e. local directory to be backed up) and third column the target bucket (i.e. target detination where the backup will be made).
 For example the first line of the example is

     20012345 /wrk/user/project1 backup